 There is another freelance database on the web where ghostwriters lurk sometimes called AllFreelance.
+Luckily it's SHUT down now.
 There, ebook creators have been known to find ghostwriters using a procedure similar to the ones at Elance or Guru.
 Ads are placed, and freelance writers respond with bids.
 I don't like the site myself because of the irritating popups.
 But, it's got some traffic.
-If you'd like to check it out, swing by www.allfreelance.com.
-But don't say I didn't warn you about the popups.
 I'm a busy man, focused on what I want to get done, and therefore I personally don't generally return to popup sites (as you may be able to tell by now!).